dhborus/Midcentury/Thoughts.md

 6. And, of course, delineate paragraphs.

-7. Find those who made use of Milgram and Asch.
+7. Find those who made use of Milgram and Asch.[@milgram1963 and @asch1951]

 8. Cotkin suggestions